Just before we know that, a balance sheet on this blog of Obama’s presidency.

 In 2011, Gates was replaced by CIA boss Leon Panetta.
 While CIA boss, Panetta had defended George W Bush era CIA torture against Obama.
 As Secretary of

 War … sorry … ‘Defence’, Panetta clashed with Obama, as the Pentagon bigwig thought Obama was not hawkish enough on Iraq and Syria.
-It is to Obama’s credit that in 2013, contrary to the wishes of warmongers like US Republican Senator McCain and the Saudi absolute monarchy, in 2013 he did not use the United States Air Force for regime change war in Syria, in practice as allies of al-Qaeda and ISIS.
+It is to Obama’s credit that in 2013, contrary to the wishes of warmongers like US Republican Senator McCain and the Saudi absolute monarchy, he did not use the United States Air Force for regime change war in Syria, in practice as allies of al-Qaeda and ISIS.
 It is also to his credit that he de-escalated the relationship bewteen the USA and Iran.

 In 2013, Obama replaced Panetta with Republican senator Chuck Hagel.
 Replacing the Democrat Panetta with a Republican may sound bad.
 But actually, it was sort of an improvement.
 Hagel had opposed the 2007 ‘surge’ escalation in Iraq by his fellow Republican Bush.
 He was one of few Republican politicians thinking the Republican propaganda slogan of ‘small government’ might also be applied as some cuts in the bloated Pentagon budget.